truenas/webui/CONTRIBUTING.md

 - `truenas/12.0-stable` points to TrueNAS Core 12.0
 - `truenas/13.0-stbale` corresponds to TrueNAS Core 13.0

 Based on the version of TrueNAS that you would like to make changes to, base your branch from that branch in the project.
-This affects whether or not we're able to merge your changes back to the relevent version since they have significant differences and cannot be merged.
+This affects whether or not we're able to merge your changes back to the relevent version since they have significant differences and cannot be interchanged.

 ## Code Validation